Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: the RSII Model and the FRW Universe in the Brane World Scenario

 where $\epsilon:=\dot{R}_A/(2HR_A)$.
 The surface gravity (\ref{kappa}) can be also written by the Ricci scalar and apparent horizon of the FRW universe as

 Similar to the Hawking temperature, one can define the Kodama-Hayward temperature from the surface gravity (\ref{kappa})

-where the absolute value symbol ``$| |$" guarantees that the temperature is always positive.
+where the absolute value of the surface gravity is taken to guarantee that the temperature is always positive.
 In this paper, we treat $\epsilon$ as a small quantity, i.e. $|\epsilon|<1$, which means that the physical radius of the apparent horizon changes slowly \footnote{In this case, the FRW universe can be treated as a quasi-equilibrium thermodynamic system.}.
 In this case, the surface gravity $\kappa$ is negative, and the temperature is